Trismegiste/Php-Is-Magic/src/Trismegiste/Magic/Pattern/Mediator/README.md

 only see a small part of the Mediator public contract.
 This pattern needs a lot of abstraction.

+One little warning : perhaps you think this looks like a dispatcher.
+That's not true.
+A dispatcher will propagate an event to **all** colleagues, unlike the purpose of the Mediator (but it can be misused like a dispatcher) If you need to notify one event to multiple receivers, use a dispatcher pattern.

 [1]: http://en.wikipedia.org/wiki/Interface_segregation_principle
 [2]: http://en.wikipedia.org/wiki/Mediator_pattern